The deadline to apply is December 1, 2023.

 - Essay Question: Your responses should address the prompts outlined in SlideRoom.

-- Self-Intro Video: Please upload a one- to two-minute video where you share with us who you are.
+- ‘Who are you?’
+Video: Please upload a one- to two-minute video where you share with us who you are.
 We kindly ask that you not submit any monologues, cover songs or dancing.
+This video is not considered an audition piece.

-In mid-December, our office will send information on scheduling a portfolio review to all applicants of our BFA in Production majors.
+In mid-December, our office will send information on scheduling a portfolio review to candidates that have been invited to the second round of review of our BFA in Production majors.
 Our portfolio review consists of a conversation with our production faculty, where you discuss the portfolio that you submitted as part of your application and why you wish to pursue the discipline you’ve indicated.
 You should limit the number of materials in your portfolio to your best work so that you can clearly articulate your creative process to the faculty.

 Portfolio reviews will take place in the month of January or February on Zoom.